semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform.md

 ![Steps to run Semgrep in CI without Semgrep Cloud Platform](/img/semgrep-ci-overview-app.png "Steps to integrate Semgrep in CI with Semgrep Cloud Platform")
 *Figure 1.* Steps to run Semgrep in CI with Semgrep Cloud Platform.

-The next sections provide guidance for specific CI provider.
+The next sections provide guidance for specific CI providers.

 ### CI providers listed in Semgrep Cloud Platform